Rural and Underserved Health Research Center

 Very little research has examined the prevalence of serious mental illness and access to mental health treatment among rural relative to urban adults in the U.S. Using nationally representative data, this project shed new light on the prevalence and correlates of serious mental illness and related access to mental health services.

-Topics: Health disparities and health equity, Healthcare access, Hospitals and clinics, Mental and behavioral health, Substance use and treatment
+Topics: Healthcare access, Hospitals and clinics, Mental and behavioral health, Substance use and treatment

 • Unintentional Injury in Metropolitan and Nonmetropolitan Settings by Race or Ethnicity